Ready to get out of town and explore, but don’t want to stray too far from home?

-300 miles of barrier island beaches make the quaint towns along the coast a peaceful respite for a day trip or weekend getaway.
+Three hundred miles of barrier island beaches make the quaint towns along the coast a peaceful respite for day trips in NC or a weekend getaway.

-Outer Banks has long been vacation escape for families, but it also makes a pleasant day trip.
+Outer Banks has long been a vacation escape for families, but it also makes a pleasant day trip.
 The Northern beaches were home to America’s first colony and the Wright Brothers’ first flight.
 This is a great place to try kiteboarding and experience the wind like Orville and Wilbur.

 You’ll want to take a break from the beach, if even for a moment, to explore their National Memorial and the four Coastal lighthouses in this region.

-Looking for something less “developed” ??
-Did you know that (with a permit) you can drive your 4WD onto the beach at the Northern-most point of Topsail Island??
+Looking for something less “developed?”
+Did you know that (with a permit) you can drive your 4WD onto the beach at the Northern-most point of Topsail Island?
 Just pull up your SUV and park it for the day!